OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Format-Wide.md

 ### System.Management.Automation.PSObject

-You can pipe any object to `Format-Wide`.
+You can pipe any object to this cmdlet.

 ## OUTPUTS

 ### Microsoft.PowerShell.Commands.Internal.Format

-`Format-Wide` returns format objects that represent the table.
+This cmdlet returns format objects that represent the table.

 ## NOTES

-You can also refer to `Format-Wide` by its built-in alias, `fw`.
-For more information, see [about_Aliases](../Microsoft.PowerShell.Core/About/about_Aliases.md).

-The **GroupBy** parameter assumes that the objects are sorted.
-Use `Sort-Object` before using `Format-Custom` to group the objects.
+PowerShell includes the following aliases for `Format-Wide`:

+- All platforms:
+  - `fw`

 The **View** parameter lets you specify an alternate format for the table.
-You can use the views defined in the `*.format.PS1XML` files in the PowerShell directory or you can create your own views in new PS1XML files and use the `Update-FormatData` cmdlet to include them in PowerShell.
+You can use the views defined in the `*.format.ps1xml` files in the PowerShell directory or you can create your own views in new PS1XML files and use the `Update-FormatData` cmdlet to include them in PowerShell.

 The alternate view for the **View** parameter must use table format; if it does not, the command fails.
 If the alternate view is a list, use `Format-List`.
-If the alternate view is neither a list nor a table, use Format-Custom.
+If the alternate view is neither a list nor a table, use `Format-Custom`.

 ## RELATED LINKS